 Job Expectations

-While maintaining environmental stability, the need to find alternative fuels to meet growing energy demand, the efficiency of chemical engineers in oil and gas-related industries will continue.
-In addition, the rapid progress in consolidation and innovation of chemical and biological sciences will create new fields in biotechnology and in the fields of medicine and pharmaceuticals.
+While maintaining environmental stability, the need to find alternative fuels to meet growing energy demand and the efficiency of chemical engineers in oil and gas-related industries will continue.
+In addition, the rapid progress in the consolidation and innovation of chemical and biological sciences will create new fields in biotechnology and in the fields of medicine and pharmaceuticals.
 Thus, those with a background in biology will have access to employment.

 More Interesting Articles